 Inventory is primarily comprised of finished goods, work-in-process, raw materials, and supplies.
 Inventory is valued at the lower of cost and net realizable value.
 Net realizable value is determined as the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.
-When establishing the cost, work-in-process and raw materials are determined using the weighted average cost method while the determination of cost for finished goods inventory is on the first-in, first-out accounting method.
+Cost is determined using the weighted average cost method.

 Costs incurred during the growing process are capitalized as incurred to the extent that cost is less than net realizable value.
 Any subsequent post-harvest costs, including direct costs such as materials, labor, related overhead, and depreciation expense on equipment attributable to processing, are capitalized to inventory to the extent that cost is less than net realizable value.
 Inventories of purchased finished goods and packing materials, other than inventory acquired through business combinations, are initially valued at cost and subsequently at the lower of cost and net realizable value.
 The Company reviews inventories for obsolete, spoiled, and slow-moving goods and any such inventories are written down to net realizable value.
-Inventory acquired in a business combination is valued at selling price less selling and disposal costs.